 Please note: Focuses present recommended courses for areas of interest based on the liberal studies degree requirements.
-All students earn an Associate of Arts (A.A.) in Liberal Studies degree once program requirements are met regardless of their focus area or if all specific recommendations were followed.
-A student is only eligible to receive one Associate in Arts in Liberal Studies degree.
-S/he may not receive a second or subsequent degree in Liberal Studies with a different focus.
+All students earn an Associate of Arts (A.A.) in Liberal Studies degree once program requirements are met regardless of their focus

 Associate in Arts in Liberal Studies with a Focus in Mathematics